 Symptoms often include heartburn and more commonly difficulty in swallowing, or the feeling that food is getting caught or stuck in the esophagus.
 Chest pain that isn’t typically heartburn can occur.
 Children get nausea and may fail to grow normally but nausea is uncommon in adults.

 The only way to diagnose eosinophilic esophagitis is by upper endoscopy with biopsies (tissue samples) of the esophagus.
-Upper endoscopy or EGD (esophagogastro-duodenoscopy) is a procedure performed with intravenous (IV) sedation given to accomplish very good comfort levels, and then a small lighted tube is passed through your mouth into your esophagus, stomach and first portion of your small intestine.
-The tube that is used has a camera within it and is connected to a computer.
-This test allows the doctor to see the lining of your esophagus, stomach and first portion of your small intestine.
+Upper endoscopy or EGD (esophagogastroduodenoscopy) is a procedure performed with intravenous (IV) sedation given to accomplish very good comfort levels, and then a small lighted tube is passed through your mouth into your esophagus, stomach and the first portion of your small intestine.
+The tube that is used as a camera within it and is connected to a computer.
+This test allows the doctor to see the lining of your esophagus, stomach and the first portion of your small intestine.
 Pictures can be taken and can be part of your medical record.
 Biopsies can be taken at the time of endoscopy.
-There is no pain associated with taking biopsies.Findings at the time of endoscopy can show a normal appearing esophagus or an esophagus that appears to have many rings (somewhat like a spring).
-Biopsies show an increase in the amount of eosinophils that are present.
+There is no pain associated with taking biopsies.Findings at the time of endoscopy can show a normal-appearing esophagus or an esophagus that appears to have many rings (somewhat like a spring).
+Biopsies show an increase in the number of eosinophils that are present.

 There are various forms of treatment for EE.
 They are as follows:

 1. Acid blocker medication These are called PPI or proton pump inhibitor medications (like generics for Prilosec, Prevacid, Nexium, Aciphex, Protonix).
 Many patients with EE do have acid reflux, which can cause its own damage and blockage points, and likely the acid backwash weakens the resistance of the upper parts of the esophagus to the allergic inflammation.